Cotherm/Vulnerabilities/CSRF.md

 ```

-The code below is creating a new administrative account on the web application.
+The code below is the exploit responsable to create a new administrative account on the web application.

 NOTE: Leave the `gid` parameter is set to 1 to ensure that the account will have administrative permissions, however, it can be changed depending on how the environment is configured.

 ```